-Marie King Continues Her Testimony in
+Marie King Continues Her Testimony in the Divorce Suit.

-the Divorce Sult.
-NEW YORK, July 19. - There was another hearing yesterday before Referee Jacobs in the suit for divorce brought by Mrs. Ollie Corbett against James J. Corbett.
-Miss Marie King. a member of the dramatic company with which Corbett traveled, continued her testimony as to the relations between Corbett and the woman known as Vera.
-Miss King related instances of a display of affection as the company were traveling in railway cars.
-In Corning, Ohio, she had seen upon the hotel register the entry "J. J. Corbett and wife."
-It was agreed between counsel that if the referee's report should be in favor of the plaintiff alimony should be fixed at \$100 a week.
+New York, July 19.-There was another hearing yesterday before Referee Jacobs in the suit for divorce brought by Mrs. Ollie Corbett against James J. Corbett.
+Miss Marie King, a member of the dramatic company with which Corbett traveled, continued her testimony as to the relations between Corbett and the woman known as Vera.
+Miss King related in-stances of a display of affection as the company were traveling in railway cars.
+In Corning, Ohio, she had seen upon the hotel register the entry "J.

+J. Corbett and wife."
+It was agreed J. Corbett and wife."
+It was agreed between counsel that if the referee's report should be in favor of the plain-tiff alimony should be fixed at \$100 a week.
 Adjournment until July 26 was taken in order that testimony might be obtained from the West.